 Dr. Kevin Charest, Chairperson, CISSP (USA)

-Dr. Kevin Charest serves as the divisional senior vice president and chief information officer for Health Care Service Corporation.
+Dr. Kevin Charest serves as the divisional senior vice president and chief information security officer for Health Care Service Corporation.
 He is responsible for all aspects of IT security operations across HCSC’s five plan states, including actively monitoring and mitigating current cyberthreats and overseeing the governance, risk and compliance program.

 Dr. Charest comes to HCSC from UnitedHealth Group, where he served as the VP of IT security and cyber defense operations.
 Prior to joining UnitedHealth Group, he served as the chief information security officer for the U.S. Department of Health and Human Services (HHS) and was directly responsible for the HHS cybersecurity technology portfolio.